lolusername/auto-image-showcase/README.md

 - Tailwind CSS: A utility-first CSS framework for rapidly building custom designs.
 - sharp: A Node.js module for image processing.

-## Accessibility

-We aim to ensure that the website is accessible to a wide range of users, including those with disabilities.
-The images come with appropriate `alt` tags, and the layout is designed to be navigable via keyboard and screen readers.

 ## Contribution

 Contributions are welcome!
 If you have any suggestions or improvements, feel free to fork the repository and submit a pull request.

----

-We hope you enjoy using the Photos Portfolio Project for your photo showcasing needs!